SonarSource/sonar-ui-common/README.md

 ### Automated way

 It's possible to use the release script.
-There is one requirements though: globally install [npmrc](https://www.npmjs.com/package/npmrc) to manage your `.npmrc` profiles.
+There is one requirements though: globally install [npmrc](https://www.npmjs.com/package/npmrc) (`npm install -g npmrc`) to manage your `.npmrc` profiles.
 You will also need two profiles defined (check the package readme to know how to set them up):
 * One named `npm` that should target npm registry and that contain your npm auth token
 * And one named `default` that targets repox